Jawani Phir Nahi Ani 2: Plot

 Pervez (Ahmad Ali Butt) and Sheikh (Vasay Chaudhry) are old friends who are living simple and normal life with their wives.
 Pervez is tired of his wife Lubna (Uzma Khan) talking constantly on her phone with her brother Rahat.
 Rahat invites Lubna and Pervez to his wedding, along with Sheikh and his wife Gul (Sarwat Gillani).
 Rahat is a millionaire and all his spending festers Pervez's greater dislike of Rahat.

 Sheikh sees his old friend, Sherry, (Humayun Saeed) on TV for Mental Health Day, so he and Pervez go to the hospital where they find out he's an in-patient.
-The doctor tells them Sherry's wife, Marina, died following an accident in the USA while parachuting.
+The doctor tells them that Sherry's wife, Marina, died following an accident in the USA while parachuting.
 Sherry attempted suicide multiple times after her death before his admission in the hospital.
-Sherry slowly recognizes Sheikh but still attempts suicide by stabbing himself with latter's mobile pen.
+Sherry slowly recognizes Sheikh but still attempts suicide by stabbing himself with the latter's mobile pen.

 Rahat gets engaged to Zoe (Mawra Hocane), the daughter of Balani (Sohail Ahmed), a well-known and well-established Fashion Designer in Turkey.
 Meanwhile, Sheikh and Pervez are now Sherry's caretakers.
 Sherry jumps out of the car as they drive him home and tries to kill himself by running in front of passing cars on the road, until he jumps in front of a police car and is arrested alongside Sheikh and Pervez.

 Rahat collects them from the police station and takes them to his home, where Rahat is welcomed with a punch that instantly knocks him unconscious.
 He wakes up in an apartment, (at gunpoint), and finds himself confronted by a mafia leader who accuses him of borrowing $3 million.
-Finally, the real reason behind his extravagantly, rich lifestyle is revealed.
+Finally, the real reason behind his extravagant, rich lifestyle is revealed.
 Sherry stands in front of the gun to commit suicide; at the same moment, Zoe arrives with Balani.
 However, Rahat somehow escapes his situation owing to a hilarious role-play.
 Sherry takes off and a car chase with Rahat, Pervez, and Sheikh causes Sherry to jump from a hill.
 He survives but gets tangled with Celina (Kubra Khan) who was climbing the hill.
 The men pull Sherry and Celina away safely.
 Sherry falls in love with Celina and cancels his plans to die, but learns she is Indian, engaged, and is getting married.
 She leaves with her fiancé, Sher Ali (Omer Shahzad), for Dubai.